hasibzunair/casual-classifier/README.md

 # casual-classifier

 Another fruit based project since I am on a diet!
-A flann based knn matcher using sift feature extractor and brute force matching is demonstrated using the training image/ template as the jackfruit.The key points and their descriptors are found using the orb detector.
+A flann based knn matcher using sift feature extractor and orb detector with a brute force matcher is demonstrated using the training image/ template as the jackfruit.The key points and their descriptors are found using the feature extractors.
+After which they are feed to the matching algorithms.
 Different images of fruits are given as an input and the output is shown as a result of feature matches. <br />

 From both the algorithms, the features are extracted and the result is stored in the matches/goodmatch variable of each technique.
 For the training and template image i have used an image of a jackfruit, it being our national fruit!
 When the feature matching variable returns a certain value it is identified as a jackfruit. <br />